thi-ng/umbrella/packages/tangle/README.md

 ## About

-Literate programming code block tangling / codegen utility, inspired by org-mode & noweb
+Literate programming code block tangling / codegen utility, inspired by org-mode & noweb.

 [Literate Programming](https://en.wikipedia.org/wiki/Literate_programming) (LP)
 is a form of programming focused on creating documents of interleaved prose,